eQTL-Catalogue/eQTL-Catalogue-website/src/index.md

 They have proven particularly useful to (statistical) geneticists exploring GWAS results, who wish to associate non-coding GWAS SNP associations to a molecular mechanism, such as perturbed gene expression or splicing.

 To compute them we process public studies with our [uniform pipeline]({{ site.domain }}{{ site.baseurl }}/Methods/).
-We currently provide access to [21 published studies]({{ site.domain }}{{ site.baseurl }}/Studies/), with an aim to cover all accessible published studies on human.
+We currently provide access to [29 published studies]({{ site.domain }}{{ site.baseurl }}/Studies/), with an aim to cover all accessible published studies on human.

-A complete explanation can be found in our [preprint](https://www.biorxiv.org/content/10.1101/2020.01.29.924266v1) and a presentation on our [webinar](https://www.ebi.ac.uk/training/online/course/eqtl-catalogue-compendium-uniformly-processed-human-expression-and-splicing-qtls).
+A complete explanation can be found in our [flagship paper](https://doi.org/10.1038/s41588-021-00924-w) and a presentation on our [webinar](https://www.ebi.ac.uk/training/online/course/eqtl-catalogue-compendium-uniformly-processed-human-expression-and-splicing-qtls).

 Access our results
 ------------------